-Reviewing alcohol's effects on normal sleepJanuary 22nd, 2013 in Health /
+Reviewing alcohol's effects on normal sleepJanuary 22, 2013 in Medicine & Health / Health

 Sleep is supported by natural cycles of activity in the brain and consists of two basic states: rapid eye movement (REM) sleep and non-rapid eye movement (NREM) sleep.
 Typically, people begin the sleep cycle with NREM sleep followed by a very short period of REM sleep, then continue with more NREM sleep and more REM sleep, this 90 minute cycle continuing through the night.
 A review of all known scientific studies on the impact of drinking on nocturnal sleep has clarified that alcohol shortens the time it takes to fall asleep, increases deep sleep, and reduces REM sleep.